MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-overview.md

 ---
-title: Microsoft Intune cloud PKI overview
+title: Microsoft Cloud PKI for Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Overview of the Microsoft cloud PKI service available in Microsoft Intune.
+description: An overview of the Microsoft Cloud PKI service, available with Microsoft Intune Suite or as an Intune add-on.
 keywords:
 author: lenewsad
 ms.author: lanewsad